 Read time 7 minutes

-Occasionally, you may encounter a scenario where two similar mailboxes coexist within the same Exchange Database.
-Typically, one mailbox is actively used while the other lies dormant, and you have the option to eliminate the redundant mailbox using the “remove-mailbox” cmdlet.
+Encountering scenarios where two similar mailboxes coexist within the same Exchange Database is quite common in an Exchange server environment.
+Typically, one mailbox is actively used while the other lies dormant.
+Exchange Server allows the option to eliminate redundant mailbox using the “remove-mailbox” cmdlet.
 It’s vital to note that when you delete a mailbox from the Exchange database, the associated user information is also removed from the Active Directory.
 Therefore, if your intention is solely to deactivate the user’s mailbox, you should opt to disable it instead.

 Process to disable the user mailbox in Exchange database

-Here is the brief procedure of disabling the user mailbox from the Exchange database:
+Here is the brief procedure to disable user mailbox from the Exchange database:

 1. Log in to the Exchange Admin Center with the Administrator credentials.